27306 - Financial accounting II

 - Can differentiate between the components of the annual accounts listed in the GAP.

 Accounting is a basic element in the education of a graduate student in the field of Business because it allows the student to understand the impact of the economic and financial transactions of an entity on its performance and economic and financial position.
 Accounting is a very useful tool for the analysis of economic and financial information for decision-making purposes.

 3.1.
 Assessment tasks (description of tasks, marking system and assessment criteria)

 The exams will consist of several questions.
-The score of the theoretical questions, consisting of multiple choice exercises, will range from 10% to 15% of the final mark of the exam.
+The score of the theoretical questions, consisting of multiple choice exercises, will be at most 15% of the mark of the exam.
 The rest of the exam will consist of practical exercises about the measurement, recording and presentation of the economic events included in the syllabus.
 These exercises may take the form of multiple choice or similar questions.